smahmadpanah/smahmadpanah.github.io/_pages/about.md

 - Recipient of the Adlerbert Foreign Student Hospitality Foundation scholarship, 2021 and 2022
 - Fellow of Student Activities committee (2022-2025) and Member of <a href="https://www.isee.ir/en">The Iranian Society of Engineering Education</a>, since 2020
 - Member of <a href="https://www.cse.chalmers.se/research/group/security/websec/">WebSec Project</a> and <a href="https://www.cse.chalmers.se/research/group/security/people/">Chalmers Security Lab</a>, Chalmers, since September 2019
-- The 2nd place among PhD students of the department, Tehran Polytechnic, 2018 and 2019
+- The 2nd place among PhD students of the department, Amirkabir, 2018 and 2019
-- The Best Teaching Assistant and Lab Instructor of the department, Tehran Polytechnic, 2016, 2017 and 2019
+- The Best Teaching Assistant and Lab Instructor of the department, Amirkabir, 2016, 2017 and 2019
 - Scientific Talent by the National Elite Foundation of Iran, 2018
-- Top 3% among Course Responsibles, Tehran Polytechnic, Spring 2018
+- Top 3% among Course Responsibles, Amirkabir, Spring 2018
 - The 1st place among Master's students in Information Security, 2016 and 2017
-- Recipient of the Outstanding Graduate Student Scholarship, Tehran Polytechnic, 2016
+- Recipient of the Outstanding Graduate Student Scholarship, Amirkabir, 2016
-- Direct Admission for Master and PhD studies, Tehran Polytechnic, 2015 and 2017
+- Direct Admission for Master and PhD studies, Amirkabir, 2015 and 2017
-- The Youngest Course Responsible (at age 22), Lab Instructor (at age 20) and Teaching Assistant (at age 16), Tehran Polytechnic
+- The Youngest Course Responsible (at age 22), Lab Instructor (at age 20) and Teaching Assistant (at age 16), Amirkabir
-- Member of <a href="http://ceit.aut.ac.ir/formalsecurity/people.html">Formal Security Lab</a>, Tehran Polytechnic, 2015 - 2019
+- Member of <a href="http://ceit.aut.ac.ir/formalsecurity/people.html">Formal Security Lab</a>, Amirkabir, 2015 - 2019
-- Member of the university team for the National Scientific Olympiad in Computer Engineering, Tehran Polytechnic, 2014
+- Member of the university team for the National Scientific Olympiad in Computer Engineering, Amirkabir, 2014
 - Skipped Three grades of Elementary School as an Exceptional Talent, 2002